YijinChen/Music_Player/README.md

 ct-ng build
 ```

-Note: In command "ct-ng menuconfig", you should choose the corresponding library version as developing board.
-You can also use buildroot instead of libtool.
-However, my imx6ull is equipped with a linux os with GLIBC_2.34, I cannot choose version 2.34 of glibc in buildroot.
-So I used libtool.

-2. Change user configuration to add cross-compile toolchain
+**Note:** When using the `ct-ng menuconfig` command, ensure you select the appropriate library versions based on your development board.
+Alternatively, you can use **Buildroot** instead of `libtool`.
+However, I encountered issues with Buildroot as my i.MX6ULL board uses **GLIBC_2.34**, and Buildroot did not support this version of glibc, so I used `libtool`.

+#### 1.2 Modify User Configuration to Add Cross-Compilation Toolchain

+Add the cross-compiler to your environment:

 ```bash
 vim ~/.bashrc
 export ARCH=arm